 Step 1: Right-click on the speaker icon on the Taskbar and select Sound settings.

-Step 2: Scroll down to the Advanced section.
-Click on More sound settings and that’ll open Sound settings a new window.
+Step 2: Scroll down to the Advanced section and click on More sound settings.

 Step 3: Right-click on your audio device and select Properties.

-Step 4: Under the Advanced tab, uncheck the box that reads ‘Allow applications to take exclusive control of this device, hit Apply followed by OK.
+Step 4: Under the Advanced tab, uncheck the box that reads ‘Allow applications to take exclusive control of this device,’ and hit Apply followed by OK.

-Restart your PC and try playing the YouTube video again.
+Restart your PC after this and try to play YouTube videos again.

 Fixing Audio Woes

 While such audio issues with YouTube are nothing new, the audio renderer error is limited to Windows.
-Hopefully, one of the above fixes works for you to get back to entertaining yourself with the YouTube videos again.
+Hopefully, one of the above fixes has worked out and you’re back to enjoying YouTube videos.

 The above article may contain affiliate links which help support Guiding Tech.
 However, it does not affect our editorial integrity.
 The content remains unbiased and authentic.